afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 ### Token Encryption

 :::danger
 This is **VERY IMPORTANT**: The token is a jsonwebtoken encrypted by the [environment variable](https://en.wikipedia.org/wiki/Environment_variable) `JWT_SECRET`.
 You must define your own `JWT_SECRET` that must be kept confidential.
-If this variable is not defined, Chinchay will use a default secret, this will make your app prone to cyberattacks.
+If this variable is not defined, Chinchay will use a default secret, this will make your app prone to cyber-attacks.
 :::

 ### #Returning a 401 Code